baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 *  Stop using telnet to test network connectivity - http://scotte.github.io/2015/03/stop-using-telnet/

 # NetworkManager
-Network Manager aims for Network Connectivity which "Just Works".
+NetworkManager aims for Network Connectivity which "Just Works".
 The computer should use the wired network connection when it's plugged in, but automatically switch to a wireless connection when the user unplugs it and walks away from the desk.